Premise:

 Project outcomes may include poster presentations at internal and national scientific conferences, co-authorship on manuscripts, and the foundation for long-term projects within the lab.

-Title: Dissecting Immunometabolic Pathways in Diet-Induced Obesity and Type 2 Diabetes
+Title: Delineating Immune-Stromal Interactions in Diet-Induced Obesity and Diabetes

 Obesity has risen steadily over the past decade and is now recognized as a major public health challenge.
-It can manifest as either metabolically healthy or unhealthy obesity—the latter characterized by adipocyte hypertrophy, impaired adipocyte proliferation, immune cell infiltration (particularly macrophages), heightened inflammation, and fibrotic collagen deposition.
+It can manifest as either metabolically healthy or unhealthy obesity, the latter characterized by adipocyte hypertrophy, impaired adipocyte proliferation, immune cell infiltration (particularly macrophages), heightened inflammation, and fibrotic collagen deposition.
 These features drive adipose tissue dysfunction, ectopic lipid accumulation, and increased risk for type 2 diabetes (T2D), cardiovascular disease, fatty liver disease, and certain cancers.
-Although immune-adipose interactions—particularly involving myeloid cells and inflammatory signaling—have been described, the molecular mechanisms driving these immunometabolic changes remain poorly understood.
-This project is ideal for incoming graduate students interested in unraveling the signaling pathways underlying obesity-driven metabolic dysfunction and T2D.
+Although immune-adipose interactions, particularly involving myeloid cells and inflammatory signaling have been described, the molecular mechanisms driving these immunometabolic changes remain poorly understood.
+These projects are ideal for incoming graduate students interested in unraveling the signaling pathways underlying obesity-driven metabolic dysfunction and diabetes.
 Students will investigate genes of interest using conditional knockout (cKO) models created via lentiviral gene silencing or transgenic breeding strategies.

 Experimental approaches will include: